 for a leak.

 The medical team treating an anastomotic leak will likely take these steps:

-Give you antibiotics through an IV.
+Give you antibiotics through an intravenous line (IV).

 Drain any infection caused by the leak, repair the leak, or make a new anastomosis

 Stop all oral feedings.
 You may be fed through a tube that goes directly into your

 Risks of anastomotic leaking